 Have you recently bagged yourself a new DSLR?
 Here are 10 camera settings that you should look to change or check before you start shooting!

-Just before I forget: you might also want to sign yourself to become a Live Snap Love subscriber (it's free) - because as a bonus for signing up, you'll get access to my FREE beginners photography course, the Beginners Bootcamp, and get better photos in just one week.
-Click on the image below to get started (or find out more about it here first) and you'll have your very first lesson arriving in your inbox within the hour
+Just before I forget: you might also want to sign yourself to become a Live Snap Love subscriber (it's free) - because as a bonus for signing up, you'll get access to my FREE beginners photography course, the Beginners Bootcamp, and get better photos in just one week!
+Click on the image below to get started (or find out more about it here first) and you'll have your very first lesson arriving in your inbox within the hour :-)

 #1 – Turn Off Your Flash